mtekin72/jsonPlaceHolderAPI/README.md

 TESTS

 Total 4 Test Scenarios were tested.
-3 Positive Senarious and 1 Negative senario.
+3 Positive Scenarios and 1 Negative senario.

 Note: First, manual tests were conducted by the help of POSTMAN with possible scenarios to find the bug.